 - Lachesis if you cannot stand to be touched around the throat (including clothing that is tight at the neck)

-Several clinical studies have reported that acupuncture can stimulate the swallowing reflex in people who have dysphagia due to stroke.
+Several clinical studies suggest that acupuncture can stimulate the swallowing reflex in people who have dysphagia due to stroke.
 However, other studies show no benefit.
 More research is needed to evaluate the therapeutic effect of acupuncture on dysphagia after stroke.

-Dysphagia should not limit your activities, but your health care provider may restrict your diet.
-If left untreated, dysphagia can lead to inadequate nutrition, dehydration, recurrent upper respiratory infections, and even pneumonia.
+Dysphagia should not limit your activities.
+But your doctor may restrict your diet.
+If left untreated, dysphagia can lead to:

 Becker R, Nieczaj R, Egge K, Moll A, Meinhardt M, Schulz RJ.
 Functional dysphagia therapy and PEG treatment in a clinical geriatric setting.
 Dysphagia.
 2011;26(2):108-16.